iCliniq Logo

 I have reviewed the reports of your MRI (magnetic resonance imaging) and blood (attachment removed to protect patient identity).
 They are incomplete reports, and I would like you to share the other sections of the reports as well for me to have a clear picture.

 Well, the recurrent headaches most commonly diagnosed as a migraine can have other causes as well.
 One reason can be the excessive production of cells in your body, a condition known as polycythemia.
-The excessive cells produced on polycythemia lead to clogging of your blood vessels and decreased blood supply to the brain and other organs leading to headaches, dizziness, etc.
+The excessive cells produced in polycythemia lead to clogging of the blood vessels and decreased blood supply to the brain and other organs, leading to headaches, dizziness, etc.

 From your MRI brain report, I see that they have mentioned marrow changes in your spine, and also the increased platelets lead to a suspicion of the following causes: